10 Best Software Development Methodologies

 Using a software development methodology allows the team to:

-We provide full-cycle software product development services.
+At Uptech, we provide full-cycle software development services.
 We leverage our experience and expertise to help early-stage startups and established companies level up their business capability.

-Learn more about software product development services we offer!
+Learn more about the software product development services we offer!

 10 Main Software Development Methodologies

-Developers are spoilt for choices from the various software development methodologies available.
-Most of the methodologies fall can be categorized as either a waterfall, iterative or continuous model.
+Development teams have a wide range of software development methodologies to choose from.
+Most of the methodologies fall into either a waterfall, iterative, or continuous model.

-- The Continuous model is inspired by the Toyota Production System.
-It is about minimizing interruption or ensuring the flow between different phases of development.
+• The Continuous model is inspired by the Toyota Production System.
+It is about minimizing interruptions or ensuring the flow between different phases of development.
 The goal of the continuous software development approach is to avoid wastage and improve the efficiency of the various phases.

 Here are 10 of the most popular software development methodologies favored by modern developers.